yoannchb-pro/tokenize/README.md

 #### prioritization: boolean

-Allow the prioritization of the regex based on the key index in the tokens varaibles (by default it's `true`).
+Allow the prioritization of the regex based on the key index in the tokens variables (by default it's `false`).

 ```js
 const tokenizer = new Tokenizer({